wellyshen/react-cool-form/docs/validation-guide.md

 };
 ```

 The `field` method can not only be used for validating but also for converting data type.
-When they're used together, just tweak the code as below:
+When they are used together, just tweak the code as below:

 ```js
 <input